 Part 2 – Statement of Principles

-2.1 Of equal importance to an organisation making a fair financial contribution to the Scheme, is the meaningfulness of the contribution.
-A meaningful contribution is one that represents sincere and committed participation in the national collective endeavour to acknowledge the harms of the past and provide access to a trauma informed and non-adversarial redress scheme for survivors.
+2.1 Of equal importance to a relevant organisation making a fair financial contribution to the Scheme, is the meaningfulness of the contribution.
+A meaningful contribution is one that represents sincere and committed participation in the national collective endeavour to acknowledge the harms of the past and which provides access to a trauma informed and non-adversarial redress scheme for survivors.

-2.3 Section 14 of the Act requires contributing organisations to acknowledge the wrongfulness of, and the harm caused by, the historical child abuse which took place in relevant care settings.
-To comply with section 14, contributing organisations will have to publicly and explicitly make this acknowledgement.
+2.3 Section 14 of the Act requires scheme contributors to acknowledge the wrongfulness of, and the harm caused by, the historical child abuse which took place in relevant care settings.
+To comply with section 14, scheme contributors will have to publicly and explicitly make this acknowledgement.
 As well as being legally required by the Act, this requirement will be reflected in the terms and conditions of any contract entered into between the scheme contributor and Scottish Ministers in respect of the contribution.

 2.4 Scheme contributors will be required to report annually on their wider redress activity in accordance with section 99 of the Act and in compliance with any reporting directions under section 100 of the Act.
 This annual reporting requirement provides scheme contributors with an opportunity to report on what action they have taken to provide non-financial redress to those who experienced historical abuse as a child.

-2.6 The Scottish Government will meet all the costs of setting up and delivering the redress scheme, the costs associated with providing support to survivors during the application process, legal costs for survivors to apply and costs associated with delivering non-financial redress, such as therapeutic support.
+2.6 The Scottish Government will initially meet all the costs of setting up and delivering the Scheme, including the costs associated with providing support to survivors during the application process, legal costs for survivors to apply and costs associated with delivering non-financial redress, such as therapeutic support.

-2.8 The Scottish Government will also fund the greater of £10,000 or one third of each individually assessed payment where a relevant organisation is making fair and meaningful contributions to the scheme.
+2.8 The Scottish Government will also solely fund the greater of £10,000 or one third of each individually assessed payment where relevant organisations are scheme contributors.
 The Scottish Government’s contribution to an individually assessed payment will be paid after deduction of any Fixed Rate Payment the Scottish Government has already made.
-Therefore, the starting point for a fair and meaningful contribution from another organisation is, subject to consideration of affordability, sustainability and an agreed cap, that the organisation will pay the remaining two thirds of all individually assessed payments which relate to that organisation (subject to allocation, see paragraphs 2.23-2.25 of this statement).
+Therefore, the starting point for a fair and meaningful contribution from another organisation is, subject to consideration of affordability, sustainability and an agreed cap, that the organisation will pay a share of the remaining two thirds of all individually assessed payments which relate to that organisation (subject to allocation, see paragraphs 2.23-2.25 of this statement).

 Local Authorities’ Contributions

-2.9 The Scottish Government’s approach has, from the outset, been to seek to agree a collective contribution from Scottish local authorities, to reflect the legacy of local government responsibility for historical child abuse in relevant care settings.
-This contribution will reflect firstly the exposure of local authorities for abuse carried out in care settings operated by them or in foster care and boarding out placements arranged by them; but also the broader responsibility of local authorities for the placing of children in care, the oversight and scrutiny of care in their areas and the historical failure to respond appropriately to allegations of abuse where they were made.
+2.9 The Scottish Ministers’ approach has, from the outset, been to seek to agree a collective contribution from Scottish local authorities, to reflect the legacy of local government responsibility for historical child abuse in relevant care settings.
+This contribution will reflect firstly the exposure of local authorities for abuse carried out in care settings operated by them and for abuse carried out in foster care and boarding out placements arranged by them; but also the broader responsibility of local authorities for the placing of children in care, the oversight and scrutiny of care in their areas and the historical failure to respond appropriately to allegations of abuse where they were made.
 Local Government has acknowledged its role as a major provider of support for children, directly and indirectly, over many years and recognises its responsibility to address the wrongs of the past.